Skip to main content

 Adds business rule invariants that must hold before the action can execute.

 Invariants are checked after loading the current state but before emitting events.
-Each invariant should return true or an error message string.
+Each invariant pairs a description with a valid(state, actor?) predicate โ€” when a predicate returns false, the action throws InvariantError carrying the description.
 All invariants must pass for the action to succeed.

 Parametersโ€‹